Shinmera/plump/README.md

     (plump:define-self-closing-element img *tag-dispatchers* *html-tags*)
     (plump:define-fulltext-element style *tag-dispatchers* *html-tags*)

+You can also define a wild card dispatcher for your own special variable that will dispatch on any tag that doesn't match another dispatcher:

+    (plump:define-wildcard-dispatcher your-default *your-special-variable*)

 XML allows for script tags (like `<?php ?>`).
 By default Plump does not specify any special reading for any script tag.
 If an unhandled script tag is encountered, a warning is emitted and Plump will try to just read anything until `?>` is encountered.
 For most script tags this probably will not suffice, as they might contain some form of escaped `?>`.
 If you do want to use Plump to process script tags properly as well, you will have to define your own reader with `define-processing-parser`.
 You can also use that macro to define a reader that outputs a more suitable format than a text tag.

 During parsing, all elements are created through `MAKE-*` functions like `MAKE-ROOT`, `MAKE-ELEMENT`, `MAKE-TEXT-NODE`, and so on.
 By overriding these functions you can instead delegate the parsing to your own DOM.